-Pretzels and Hershey Kisses with a candy treat on top.
+Pretzels and Hershey Kisses with a candy M&M on top.
 Another sweet oldie, but goodie!
+These are an easy, inexpensive teacher gift, neighbor gift, hostess gift or just great all around snack!

-I LOVE those Hershey Kisses and pretzel treats!
+I LOVE these Hershey Kisses and pretzel treats!
 Everyone makes them for Christmas but I make them for all holidays.
-It is so easy to make these seasonal just with the colors of the M&Ms!
+It is so easy to make this seasonal just with the colors of the M&Ms!
+Scroll down to see so many examples!

 I've heard these Chocolate pretzel bites called other names too.
-You may have heard of them as an Elf's nose, a Hershey's hug, Pretzel M&M hugs, or as my kids call them, those chocolate pretzel M & M things.
+You may have heard of them as an Elf's nose, a Hershey's hug, pretzel kisses, pretzels with kisses, Pretzel M&M hugs, or as my kids call them, those chocolate pretzel M & M things.

 1. Unwrap the Hershey Kisses.
 If you are making lots, this takes longer than you think : ).